Ravendwyr/Broker_uClock/README.md

 * Toggles the in-game Time Manager (stop watch, alarm clock, etc.) if clicked.
 * Toggles GroupCalendar (if installed) or the in-game calendar if shift-clicked.

 As uClock is written to utilise LibDataBroker, you must also install a "broker display" addon in order for this addon to work.
-I recommend [Bazooka](https://www.wowinterface.com/downloads/info14767), [Fortress](https://www.wowinterface.com/downloads/info10401) or [Titan Panel](https://www.wowinterface.com/downloads/info8092).

 ## Configuration